Who is Michael Gregorio?

 “It’s fun to meet readers and other writers and see the world.
 We have been guests at some of the top festivals, and we never refuse the opportunity to talk about our work.”

 We’ve been published in England, France, Germany, Turkey, Poland, Estonia, Brazil, Japan, China, Russia, the Czech Republic, Greece, Spain, Portugal, Taiwan, the USA, and lots of other countries, too.
+(See the complete A-Z publishing list here).

 ‘Critique of Criminal Reason’ was voted of the ten best books of 2006 by Playboy magazine.